Safety, cautions, warnings, and other information

 During thunderstorms, or anticipated thunderstorms, avoid performing any hardware repairs or upgrades until the danger of lightning has passed.

-When you dispose of an old appliance or any components, follow any local and national laws on disposal of electronic waste.
+When you dispose of an old appliance or any components, follow any local and national laws on the disposal of electronic waste.

 To prevent possible explosions, replace expired batteries with the same model or a manufacturer-recommended substitute and follow the manufacturer’s instructions for battery replacement and disposal.